MicrosoftDocs/sql-docs/docs/relational-databases/policy-based-management/set-collation-of-user-defined-databases-to-match-master-model-databases.md

 ---
-title: "Set the Collation of User-defined Databases to Match master and model Databases"
+title: "Set the collation of user-defined databases to match master and model databases"
 description:  Learn how to enable a policy to check if the collations of user-defined databases and system databases are the same. ms.custom: seo-lt-2019 ms.date: "08/31/2020"